When you receive insurance payments for claims that you’ve filed, you can manually add insurance payments to keep your accounting records up to date.

-When you add an insurance payment with a designated Amount, you will notice that the adjacent Unallocated field will initially match.
-In the example below, when I enter $200 in the Amount field, the Unallocated field will also show $200 (until I allocate it to an appointment).
+When you add an insurance payment with a designated Amount, you'll notice that the adjacent Unallocated field will initially match.
+In the example below, when I enter $350 in the Amount field, the Unallocated field will also show $350 (until I allocate it to an appointment).

 The goal is get the unallocated amount to $0.

-As you start allocating payments to appointments, the unallocated amount goes down by the amount you allocated to each appointments.
-As shown in the example below, when I allocate $100 to the first appointment, the amount in the Unallocated field decreases to $100.
-And, after I allocate the last $100, the Unallocated field now shows $0.
+As you start allocating payments to appointments, the unallocated amount goes down by the amount you allocated to each appointment.
+As shown in the example below, when I allocate $150 to the first appointment, the amount in the Unallocated field decreases to $200.
+And, after I allocate the last $200, the Unallocated field now shows $0.

 Why do I have a negative unallocated amount?

 A negative unallocated amount happens when you have allocated more money to the sessions than the full amount of the payment you received.
-In the example below, you'll see that I have a payment of $200, but I allocate $300 which results in a negative unallocated amount.
+In the example below, you'll see that I have a payment of $200, but I allocate $300 which results in a negative unallocated amount of $100.
 Since the goal is to get the Unallocated field to $0, you should only allocate the amount available.

 Why is there an existing payment for an appointment?

-If you try to add an insurance payment for an appointment and you see that there's a line under that appointment that states Existing payment on XX/XX/XXXX from ..., this means that a payment was already entered for that appointment.
+If you try to add an insurance payment for an appointment and you see that there's a line under that appointment that states Other Payment with the insurance payer's name, it means that a payment was already entered for that appointment.